greenEkatherine/tech-interview-preparation/README.md

 # tech-interview-preparation
 All resources for interview preparation that I find useful in one place

-### How to learn if you have whiteboarding interview
+### How to learn if you have a whiteboarding interview
 <ul>
 <li><a href="https://www.glassdoor.com/">Glassdoor</a> is the first place where you could look for information about interviews.
-However the information could be specific for some locations if the company doesn't have standard interview process.</li>
+However, the information could be specific for some locations if the company doesn't have standard interview process.</li>
 <li><a href="http://they.whiteboarded.me/companies-that-whiteboard.html">Companies that have whiteboard interviews</a></li>
 <li><a href="https://github.com/poteto/hiring-without-whiteboards">Companies that don't have whiteboard interviews</a></li>
 <li><a href="https://leetcode.com/discuss/interview-experience?currentPage=1&orderBy=hot&query=">Interview experiences on Leetcode</a></li>